 5. Fruits Of Your Labor

 One of the great benefits to working in this industry is the fact that you are often working on real, tangible products.
 Manufacturing affects almost everything in our lives.
-Whether working on every day items you can buy at the store or huge set pieces for blockbuster movies, you can point to something and get the very satisfying pleasure of saying “I made that.”
+Whether working on every day items you can buy at the store or huge set pieces for the next great Netflix movie, you can point to something and get the very satisfying pleasure of saying “I made that.”
 When you work in the industrial sector, you can actually see the outcome of your work in a tangible object.

 Once you choose a sector to go into, there are plenty of options for your career path.
 From fabrication and welding to research and distribution, the possibilities seem endless.
 And as the baby boomer generation begins to retire, leadership opportunities will be available for the next generation of manufacturers to take the reigns.
 Manufacturing jobs offer a ton of entry level positions.
 Most companies offer on-site job training, which is perfect for recent graduates or those looking for a complete change from their day-to-day, so there is always room to grow and advance your career.

 Manufacturing covers various industries and jobs within the manufacturing sector for those from other disciplines, such as sales and business development, marketing, human resources, and many others.
 These positions afford all of the benefits of working in manufacturing — the pride, stability, competitive salaries, excitement, great technology and others — to people from many different backgrounds.
 Not every industry can boast of the same potential and flexibility.